AseasRoa/paintor/docs/v1.x/reactivity/states.md

 ### Change the State on DOM changes

+Let's have `state.text` and an input field from which `state.text` can be changed.

+Type something in the input field below the source code.
+You should see the same text that you are typing on the right side of the input field, where the \<span\> is.

 ::: code-group
 <<< @/./reactivity/states-example-2.js [JavaScript]
 ```html [HTML]
 <states-example-2></states-example-2>
 ```
 :::

-Type something in the input field below.
-You should see the same text that you are typing on the right side of the input field, where the \<span\> is.

 <div class="example">
   <p></p>